Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Present information in a way that’s easy to grasp for both technical and non-technical stakeholders.

-- Build end-to-end BI solutions that combine data modeling, DAX, and designing user-friendly report layout.
+- Build end-to-end BI solutions that combine data preparation, data modeling, DAX, and designing user-friendly report layout.

 ## Business Questions Answered
 - Which content categories generate the most engagement?